Skip to content

 If you have more than one child applying for a secondary school at the same time, make a separate application for each of them.

-If one of your children is offered the last place available at a school and you've applied for the same school for the other child or children, we'll try to offer a place for the others.
+To maximise the chances of your children being allocated places at the same school, it is recommended that you list the same schools in the same order across all applications.
+If one of your children is offered a place at a school and you've applied for the same school for the other child or children, we'll try to offer a place for the others.
+However, if you have children of different sexes and you apply for single-sex schools, it is possible that one child will be allocated a place and the other will not.

 For community co-educational schools (boys and girls), we will offer a place to the other children.

-For single sex academies that we allocate places to, a place will be offered to the other child or children unless the place allocated to the first child was offered under the random allocation procedure.
+For single sex academies that we allocate places to, a place will be offered to children of the same sex unless the place allocated to the first child was offered under the random allocation procedure.

-In this case, places will not be offered to other children in the family initially as this would compromise the random element of the allocation process.
+In this case, places will not initially be offered to other children of the same sex in the family as this would compromise the random element of the allocation process.
 However, the academy may decide to offer an additional place after the allocation process has been completed.

 Which address to use